 “People have lost everything you know, so I always check a 100 times before I purchase anything”, one of our test subject explained as she meticulously entered her credit card information.
 Indeed, during our past 7 years worth of large-scale checkout usability testing, we have observed that users continue to feel uneasy about sharing their payment information with e-commerce sites.

-In fact, our new Checkout Usability study reveals that 18% of users have abandoned a checkout flow during the last 3 months because they “didn’t trust the site with their credit card information” (1,044 respondents, average US adult internet population, 2016).
+In fact, our most recent Checkout Usability study reveals that 18% of users have abandoned a checkout flow during the last 3 months because they “didn’t trust the site with their credit card information” (4,384 respondents, average US adult internet population, 2022).
 Throughout all of our testing of checkout processes, we’ve consistently observed 2 important user behaviors relating to security:

 - Depending on the design, users perceive some parts of a page to be more secure than other parts of the same page.

 - The average user’s perception of a site’s security is largely determined by their “gut feeling”, which – beyond how much they trust the brand – is to a large extent observed to be directed by how visually secure the page looks.

 In this article we’ll dive deeper into how visual security is best established, how users perceive security in a checkout flow, and we’ll provide new updated results for our “Which Site Seal do People Trust the Most?” study (incl. testing a fake seal).

 Users’ Perceived Level of Security in a Checkout Flow

 Already back in 2009 we observed that a large proportion of users perceive some parts of a checkout page to be more secure than other parts of the same page.
 This was re-verified in 2012.
 And now again in our latest large-scale checkout usability testing.